ServiceStackApps/ReactChat/README.md

 ## Packaging and Deployment

-With the React Components above we now have a complete front-end Chat Application, what's next is to stage our app by running the **default** Gulp task which copies all our project client and server resources into the `wwwroot/` staging folder:
+With the React Components above we now have a complete front-end Chat App, what's next is to package our app for production by running the **default** Gulp task which copies all our project client and server resources into the `wwwroot/` staging folder:

     wwwroot/
         bin/